DanielSDVG/HarukiNotes/_src/testfile.md

 `**Bold text** __Bold text__` | **Bold text** __Bold text__
 `*Italic text* _Italic text_` | *Italic text* _Italic text_
 `~~Strikethrough text~~` | ~~Strikethrough text~~

+## Some list styles

+Advantages of using HarukiNotes:

++ Minimalistic
++ Free and open source
++ You can make beautiful documents with it

+{.li-plus}

+Disadvantages:

+- You need a PDF converter (such as [PrinceXML](https://www.princexml.com/)) to create PDFs from HTML.
+You can also use the default PDF converter from Windows 10, but it does not fully implement the [CSS Paged Media spec](https://www.w3.org/TR/css-page-3/).
+- There are better tools over there.
+I made this one just for the sake of practicing with Node.js and other tecnologies.
+- Typographic choices can be either good or bad, depending on your taste.
+- But personally I like them! {.li-plus}

+{.li-minus}

+Things to do with it:

+* Feel free to try it if you want!

+{.li-gt}

 ## Definition List Example